-This Kilim Pouffe is made from a recycled rug which gives it a wonderful second life as a pouffe.
+This Beni Ourain Pouffe is made from a recycled rug which gives it a wonderful second life as a pouffe.

 Create a comfortable stop to relax with our woven cotton pouffe, each pouffe is unique due to its handwoven property.
 It can be used as either an occasional chair or footrest, this compact pouffe makes a decorative and textual addition to any room.

-A tight weave cream rug with neon-colored stripe pattern turned into a square pouffe.
+A cream rug with a black diamond pattern turned into a square pouffe.

 All of our pouffes come unstuffed, they can be filled through the zip opening with a range of materials, from polystyrene balls, plastic bags, old clothing & fabrics.
 It is an eco-friendly way to use up recyclable materials from around your home.

-For a soft and light beanbag-style finish use polystyrene balls, foam chips, newspapers, or plastic bags.
-For a firm finish use heavier materials like cotton, felt, or wool fibers; old bedding and towels work well.
+For a soft and light beanbag-style finish use polystyrene balls, foam chips, newspapers or plastic bags.
+For a firm finish use heavier materials like cotton, felt, or wool fibres; old bedding and towels work well.
 Alternatively, a local furniture upholsterer should also be able to sell you some suitable stuffing.

 100% sheep wool